murugu-21/murugu-21.github.io/content/blog/429-googleapis/index.md

 Now, we just need to replace `rateLimit1(axios.get, 1000)` with `rateLimit(axios.get, 1000, 49)`.
 I have left some leeway by using only 49 requests because a user opening Gmail app/website would also count as a request and shouldn't result in 429.

 I hope you can use this idea to solve your rate limit problems in external services!!!!!!
+Published this as an npm package to make it easy for others to use, [read more here](https://www.npmjs.com/package/rate-limit-concurrent)